afjal4/Precipitation-in-Sierra-Nevada/README.md

 A consequence of the increasingly turbulant global climate is that the Sierra Nevada Moutnains, located in Eastern California, have undergone significant topographical change.
 In this project, we will explore specifically the change attributed to the abnormal precipitational patterns, and how the ecology of the mountain range develops accordingly.
 > "...global climate models don’t capture the fine-scale topography and regional characteristics that we know shape our weather and climate around us."
 (Niel Berg), on the tumultuous topography of Sierra Nevada

 We start by creating a DEM (Digital Elevation Model) for the mountain range.
 We used data from the JAXA global sattelite imaging database<sup>[1]</sup> and collated it using QGIS Mapping Software<sup>[2]</sup>.
+This contains 7200x7200 30mx30m points.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/fe508619-f97e-4a34-bd10-70871ee8eca9" />
 </p>

 We then forecast the precipitational patterns in Sierra Nevada from historic data across 400 regions within the DEM, represented by a 20x20 Matrix := P(y), where y is the precipitation by year.
+This lower resolution is much more appropriate for this context as when we go onto forecast using these matricies, it is much more viable to store eg. 2000 20x20 matricies (3MB) vs 2000 7200x7200 matricies (392GB).

 ![output](https://github.com/user-attachments/assets/d05bb357-1cc3-45a8-919e-edbaf348fdc2)